dribnet/purvs/README.md

 I've been working on finalizing both the pattern and the landscape for this project.
 Still working on the code I want to use but getting to a finalized stage.

-FINAL

-Fo this project I wanted to create a pattern and a landscape that reflected eachother but were obviously different.
-I developed code that we were given and also other examples online (commented on code) to create a pattern that moved and changed, as you move the mouse over it, small dots chnage and the background lines move.
-I also wanted a static element, to make the pattern more real.
-With my landscape I wanted to take my pattern and create a world of bubbles, with every click a slightly diffeent landscape apears with still the element of moving dots and the same colourscheme to tie both the pattern and landscape together.